Jcait/Project-Binary-Search-Trees/README.md

 ### Binary Tree Class

-Afterwards as the brief outlines, create the Binary tree class
+As the brief outlines, create the Binary tree class.

 ```js
 class BinaryTreeNode {